ebanner/dotfiles/README.md

 modifications from DreymaR on the [Colemak forums](http://forum.colemak.com/viewtopic.php?pid=12302).
-As you can probably tell, my biggest motivation for making these changes came from excess strain on the right wrist by hitting the leftmost keys on the keyboard.
+As you can probably tell, my biggest motivation for making these changes came from excess strain on the right wrist by hitting the rightmost keys on the keyboard.